ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem_ubuntu.md

     ![alt text](Installation/fingerprint.png "fingerprint")

-    6. Setup the docker stable repository
+    6. Setup the docker stable repository and update the local cache

         `add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb\_release -cs) stable"`
+        `apt-get update`

     7. Install docker

-        1.  `apt-get update`

-        2.  `apt-get install -y docker-ce`
+        `apt-get install -y docker-ce`

     8. Makes sure docker is running

-        1.  `docker run hello-world`
+        `docker run hello-world`

-    9. If this doesn’t work, you will need to do some troubleshooting.

-3. Install docker.py
+        This should downloaded the latest hello-world docker image version and put some text on the screen indicating a working installation.

+    9. Install python and pip

-    1.  `apt-get install -y python-setuptools`
+        `apt-get install -y python-setuptools`

-    2.  `easy_install pip`
+        `easy_install pip`

-    3.  `pip install docker-py`
+6. Create VM template and start other virtual machines.

-4. Shutdown your VM
+    Shutdown your VM

-    1.  `shutdown -h now`
+    `shutdown -h now`

-5. In the VMware vCenter Web Client convert this VM to a template.
+    In the VMware vCenter Web Client, convert this VM to a template.
 We will use this template to provision any additional nodes we need in the environment including additional worker nodes as needed.

     Create new VMs from your new template for each of the nodes in the cluster: